IN-CORE/incore-docs/manual/source/running.md

 - Your web page should now show multiple cells of code.
 However, you are not actually running a notebook yet.
-Running a cell means that you will execute the cellâ€™s contents.
+Running a cell means that you will execute its content.
 To execute cells in order you can just select the first cell and click the **Run** button at the top.

     ![Building damage Jupyter notebook cells.](images/juplocal2_notebook.jpg "Building damage Jupyter notebook cells.")